morinted/plover_theory/layout/bottom-row.md

 ### Briefs

-Now that we most of the keyboard available, there are many possible briefs to form.
-The briefs chosen here are used in the lesson and extend what you learned in lesson 2.
+Now that we know most of the keyboard, there are many possible briefs to form.

 | Chord | Translation | Notes |
 | :--- | :--- | :--- |